Schnyder woods, SLE(16), and Liouville quantum gravity: Convergence of one tree

-\begin{proof} The proof of Proposition~\ref{prop:1pair} works here as well except that we have to condition on the polynomially unlikely event $\{w^n\in\cW_n\}$.
-As explained in Remark~\ref{rmk:concen}, the estimate \eqref{eq:concen} allows us to ignore this conditioning and the argument in Proposition~\ref{prop:dual} goes through. \end{proof}
+\nocolor{To show the joint convergence in Proposition~\ref{prop:dual_finite},} we note that the proof of Proposition~\ref{prop:reverse} works here as well, except that we have to condition on the polynomially unlikely event $\{w^n\in\cW_n\}$.
+As explained in Remark~\ref{rmk:concen}, the estimate \eqref{eq:concen} allows us to ignore this conditioning and the argument in Proposition~\ref{prop:reverse} goes through. \end{proof}